MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-create-gateway-cli.md

 ## Create a subnet

 After the virtual network is created, a subnet is added for the application gateway.
-When defining the subnet be sure to leave enough space for another subnet if you plan to use application gateway with a web app hosted in the same virtual network as the application gateway.
+If you plan to use application gateway with a web app hosted in the same virtual network as the application gateway be sure to leave enough room for another subnet.

     azure network vnet subnet create -g AdatumAppGatewayRG -n Appgatewaysubnet -v AdatumAppGatewayVNET -a 10.0.0.0/28